CurtisNewbie/file-server/README.md

 ## Task Scheduling

 Task scheduling in this app is supported by `Quartz` and `distributed-task-module`.
-A few task implementation beans are already written for this application, these tasks are automatically registered and will run on application startup:
+A few task implementation beans are already written for this application, these tasks are automatically registered and will run on application startup.

-The task implementation beans:

-- com.yongj.job.DeleteFileJob
-- com.yongj.job.FetchFileUploaderNameJob
-- com.yongj.job.ScanFsGroupSizeJob

 ## Updates